The measurement problem in the light of the theory of decoherence: Introduction

-The aim of this paper is to formulate properly and propose a solution to all of these three problems.
-The first two are tackled in Section \ref{measurement problem}.
+The aim of this paper is to formulate properly and propose a solution to the first two problems (the third one is tackled in another article \cite{soulas2023logical}).
 The reader expecting that the solution to the measurement problem relies on a mathematical feat, or on a stunning simple idea no one ever had, will be disappointed.
 It rather consists of cautiously changing the way we think and speak of QM.
 Eventually, the interpretation we develop could perhaps be seen as a many-worlds interpretation with more philosophical rigour, where we are very careful not to give more ontology to the ‘worlds’ than they deserve, so that the problem of the meaning of the probabilities evaporates.
 To deliver or to receive a new language game, as understood by \cite{wittgenstein1953philosophical}, is not an easy task, so the reader must be warned that this section might appear slightly recondite on a first reading.

+We investigate methodically the measurement problem of QM in all its ramifications, in view of the ideas of the theory of decoherence.
+We don't want to be content with a list of several attempts of solution and their respective drawbacks.
+Our ambitious aim is rather to understand the relation between the different pieces of the puzzle and propose an exhaustive solution, as well as some linked considerations that may be worth sharing.
+Since the different issues are all very entangled, we will refer a lot, throughout the reasoning, to previous or later paragraphs.

 After some simple preliminaries on quantum theory and decoherence (\S\ref{preliminaries}), we decompose the problem into two of its main formulations: the status of the collapse (\S\ref{first_formulation}) and the disappearance of (most) quantum effects at our scales (\S\ref{second_formulation}).
 In the first part, we argue that the collapse is not a physical process (\S\ref{epistemic/ontic}, \S\ref{physical_collapse}), explain its nature and validity, give a precise definition of the measurement and develop some new vocabulary to interpret QM (\S\ref{definition_measurement}).
 In the second, we introduce some ideas based on Schrödinger's cat (\S\ref{Schrödinger's cat}) further pursued in the sequel, where we tackle the preferred-basis problem and explain the disappearance of interferences (\S\ref{preferred_basis}), of quantum correlations due to entanglement (\S\ref{correlations}) and of indeterminism (\S\ref{determinism}).
 We finally check that the assumption of the universal validity of QM has no internal inconsistencies (\S\ref{consistency}) and discuss the notion of observer (\S\ref{observer}).